eljo/site/_guide/06-environment.md

 phase: build
 ---

-Environment is a set of configuration values for Services.
+The _environment_ is a set of configuration values for services.

 Extracting configuration out of your app code and into the environment enables you to use the same image in development, staging and production.